Boundary Learning by Using Weighted Propagation in Convolution Network: Experiment Results

-To systematically examine the effect of WPU-Net, we firstly conduct the experiment about two fusion modes.
-One mode is Layer 1, which means the last slice’s information is only merged in the first layer, another is Layer 1-4, means the multi-level strategy.
-We can see from Table \ref{table1} that the results with multi-level fusion are generally better, it proves the effectiveness of multi-level strategy. what should be noted is that in order to obtain a single-pixel boundary result image, all the predictions of networks will undergo skeletonization operation.
+To systematically examine the effect of the proposed propagation module, we conduct the ablation experiment on WPU-net.
+WPU-Net is composed of U-Net and propagation module.
+Owing to the integration of spatial consistency by the proposed propagation module, WPU-net achieves a promising improvement in performance compared to the U-net.
+In addition, we further analyze two different fusion modes for spatial information, F1 and F1-4.
+F1 means the previous slice’s information is only merged in the head layer.
+While F1-4 means the multi-scale fusion strategy.
+We can see from Table \ref{table1} that the results with multi-level fusion are generally better.
+It proves that multi-scale fusion could make better use of rich information between layers.